azat-co/practicalnode/chapter7/chapter7.md

 Mongoose can be used as a standalone MongoDB library.
 To illustrate this, here’s a banal script that establishes a connection, creates a Mongoose model definition, instantiates the `practicalNodeBook` object, and then saves it to the database.

-Let's create a rather simple `mongoose-example` (that the folder in `code/ch7`.
+Let's create a rather simple `mongoose-example` (that's in the folder in `code/ch7`).
 To have access to the library, we need to include the mongoose module in our program:

 ```js
 const mongoose = require('mongoose')
 ```

 Unlike the Node.js native MongoDB driver, which requires us to write a few lines of code, Mongoose can connect to the database server in one line.
-Mongoose requests are buffered, so we don’t have to wait for the established connection like we do with the native driver which requires developers to put all the code in the callback of `open()`.
+Mongoose requests are buffered, so we don’t have to wait for the established connection like we do with the native driver, which requires developers to put all the code in the callback of `open()`.

 To connect to DB, just call `mongoose.connect()` with at least the `uri` argument (first) or with optional `options` and `callback` (second and third).
 The uniform resource identifier (URI), a.k.a. a connection string, is the only required parameter.
 It follows a standard format of: